 Its main point of attraction is, of course, the ultra-compact GPS LSI chip that the Japanese juggernaut Sony has revealed last year.
-Originally designed for smartphones, tablets and all kind of mobile computers, the device is actually smaller than a nail on your pinky, but is still relatively large, so an “adventure” watch with its deliberately oversized body that measures 66 by 56 millimeters long and wide, and is almost 19 millimeters thick (there are not so many automatic chronographs that can rival its dimensions) looked like an ideal candidate for the job.
+Originally designed for smartphones, tablets and all kind of mobile computers, the device is smaller than a nail on your pinky, but is still relatively large, so an “adventure” watch with its deliberately oversized body that measures 66 by 56 millimeters long and wide, and is almost 19 millimeters thick (there are not so many automatic chronographs that can rival its dimensions) looked like an ideal candidate for the job.

 Working in pair with Casio’s trademark Multi-Band 6 technology, the tiny unit greatly increases the timekeeper’s precision, especially if you happen to pay a visit to some obscure country in the middle of nowhere, which is too far away from radio towers in the United States, England, Germany, Japan and China that broadcast extremely precise time signal measured by atomic clocks.

-Although the stations are quite powerful, there is always a good chance that your watch will not be sensitive enough to receive their signal somewhere in Russia or in an African country.
+Although the stations are powerful, there is always a good chance that your watch will not be sensitive enough to receive their signal somewhere in Russia or an African country.
 That’s where the GPS LSI chip comes to the rescue.
 Always knowing where it is, the timekeeper will be able to calculate local time even if the radio signal from the atomic clocks is not available.
 Must be quite convenient, that.

 Trying to justify the gadget’s high price (I mean, there are lots of easier and cheaper ways to get the information about local time.
 We all have our smartphones after all), the Japanese watchmaker employed the best materials currently available for such a timekeeper.
-The GPW 1000 has its case protected with nice soft-to-touch resin, there are carbon fiber inserts here and there, and there is even a DLC-coated forged metal bezel that, too, looks quite nice in this device.
+The GPW 1000 has its case protected with nice soft-to-touch resin, there are carbon fiber inserts here and there, and there is even a DLC-coated forged metal bezel that, too, looks nice in this device.